-What does it take to get a Doctor of Pharmacy (Pharm.D.) degree from UGA?
+1. What does it take to get a pharmacy degree from UGA?

 There are 69 hours required to enroll in the Pharm.D. program.
-Applicants are eligible to apply provided they have completed at least 35 hours of the pre-pharmacy curriculum and will be able to complete the rest of the hours before matriculation.
+Applicants are eligible to apply provided that they have finished at least 35 hours of that curriculum and will be able to complete the rest of the hours before matriculation.
 For course details, visit http://www.bulletin.uga.edu.

-All students must complete the required pre-pharmacy courses and earn a Pharm.D. degree from UGA.
-Some students will enter pharmacy school right after completing the pre-pharmacy curriculum, while others will enter with a previous degrees.
+All students must complete the required pre-pharmacy core and earn a Pharm.D. degree from UGA.
+Some students will enter pharmacy school right after completing the pre-pharmacy core, while others will enter with a previous bachelor’s degree.
 Additionally, graduates from the Pharm.D. program will need to pass the North American Pharmacist Licensure Exam (NAPLEX) to become licensed pharmacists.

 According the most recent U.S. News & World Report, UGA is one of the top pharmacy schools in the country, ranked at #24.
 It is ranked highly for its stellar accreditation, research, faculty and academic programs.